Tiny-Earth/DemoSite/site/src/inclusive.md

 !!! tip ""
     #### Commit to Action: Mitigate Stereotype Threat

-    *Answer in your workbook:* What is one concrete action you can commit to taking to mitigate the negative impacts of stereotype threat in your course?
+    *Answer in your workbook:* Describe one concrete action you can take to mitigate the negative impacts of stereotype threat in your course.

 ### Create a sense of belonging in STEM